KEggensperger/keggensperger.github.io/_teaching/2026-winter-seminar.md

 **Grading/Presentations:** Grades will be based on your presentation, slides, active participation and a final report/poster.
 Further details will be discussed in the first session.

+**Participation/Registration:** If more students sign up than there are available topics, we will open a waiting list.
+Please come to the first lecture even if you are still on the waiting list.
+If you don't attend the first session your spot will be freed up.